Koenkk/zigbee2mqtt.io/docs/devices/TS0601_temperature_humidity_sensor.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+Press and hold the pairing button on top for 5 seconds.
+When the signal icon flashes fast, release the button.
+It will search 20 seconds for network.
+The signal icon will stay once connected to indicate successful connection

+Pressing more than 10 secons cancels the pairing.
 <!-- Notes END: Do not edit below this line -->